 Redefinition of space is one of the main focus points of Viktor Popović’s work.
 If the intervention into space happens on a formal level, it is usually with simple installations created in the tradition of Minimal art.
-In Popović’s case such works surpass the definition of installation and due to the artists relation to space and wider understanding of it, they can be considered ambiences.
+In Popović’s case, such works surpass the definition of installation and due to the artists relation to space and wider understanding of it, they can be considered ambiances.
 Another mode of working with the same subject matter happens mostly on a conceptual level.
-The artist does not only react to the form of space, but also to its context and through association he changes its meaning in a very interesting way.
-Such approach has led to the works exhibited at the MAP gallery.
+The artist does not only react to the form of space, but also to its context, and through association, he changes its meaning in a very interesting way.
+Such an approach has led to the works exhibited at the MAP gallery.

-Popović has realized the final exhibited work in collaboration with audience.
+Popović has realized the final exhibited work in collaboration with the audience.
 This is not unusual for his work.
-However, in his earlier works the audience was not directly present – mostly he would lend personal objects that carried some kind of memory, but this time he is “lending” their views.
-He is recreating a new horizon for each visitor separately, depending on the height of their eyelevel.
+However, in his earlier works, the audience was not directly present – mostly he would lend personal objects that carried some kind of memory, but this time he is “lending” their views.
+He is recreating a new horizon for each visitor separately, depending on the height of their eye level.
 The final layout is unknown, but that is precisely what makes it interesting.
 To the artists, as well as to the audience.

 curator: Jasminka Babić